 d.
 The candidate(s) not following the instructions given by the invigilators in the examination hall and found arguing with the invigilators/other staff involved in the examination duty at the examination centre.

 e.
-The candidate(s) found sitting on the seat other than that seat allotted to him/her, appeared at other centres or appeared in other subject than that mentioned in the admit card.
+The candidate(s) found sitting on the seat other than that seat allotted to him/her, appeared at other centres or appeared in other subjects than that mentioned in the admit card.

-13. The Physically Challenged(PwD) candidates must carry a copy of the disability certificate in the prescribed format of the Govt. of India otherwise the relaxations mentioned at serial no. 9 page 8 of the information bulletin of NET June-2020 will not be provided to him/her during the examination.
+13. The Physically Challenged(PwD) candidates must carry a copy of the disability certificate in the prescribed format of the Govt. of India otherwise the relaxations mentioned at serial no. 9 pages 8 of the information bulletin of NET June 2020 will not be provided to him/her during the examination.

-15. The candidates have to strictly follow the instructions regarding use of Test Booklets, OMR Sheet as mentioned on page 17 – 18 of the information bulletin of NET June2019 available on the website NTAnet.nic.in.
+15. The candidates have to strictly follow the instructions regarding the use of Test Booklets, OMR Sheet as mentioned on page 17 – 18 of the information bulletin of NET June 2020 available on the website: https://ugcnet.nta.nic.in/.
 Director UGC-NET

 16. It would be the responsibility of the candidate to ensure that the serial number and code number of the Test Booklet is same that of OMR sheet.
 If any discrepancy, report to invigilator to get change.